jn1707/nuSQuIDS/README.md

 The following subsections list the BSM models implemented so far.
 All include pybindings and associated atmospheric neutrino wrapper classes.

+Note that these models are included in a BSM oscillation wrapper class in the [DEIMOS](https://github.com/ts4051/deimos) software package, which unifies a number of oscillation solvers.

 Decoherence
 -------------